nathan-wick/crop-profit-predictor/README.md

 6. Assign yourself to and submit the request
 7. Move the issue from the `In Progress` section to the `Code Review` section
 8. Complete any sugguestions from the code reviewers

+## User Interface
+### Authentication Screen
+- Sign in with Google
+- Sign in with Apple
+### Prediction Screen
+- Request the farmer to input the neccesary information to make predictions
+- Display a list of the most profitable crops to grow
+### News Screen
+- Display the farmer's local weather, market, and community news
+- Enable the farmer to create and share posts to their local community
+### Profile Screen
+- Edit profile and prefrences
+- Sign out